jadrefke/azure-docs/articles/search/cognitive-search-common-errors-warnings.md

 * [Translator Supported Languages](https://docs.microsoft.com/azure/cognitive-services/translator/language-support) (for the [Text TranslationSkill](cognitive-search-skill-text-translation.md))
 * [Text SplitSkill](cognitive-search-skill-textsplit.md) Supported Languages: `da, de, en, es, fi, fr, it, ko, pt`

+### Truncated extracted text to X characters
+Indexers limits how much text can be extracted from any one document.
+This limit depends on the pricing tier: 32,000 characters for Free tier, 64,000 for Basic, and 4 million for Standard, Standard S2 and Standard S3 tiers.
+Text that was truncated will not be indexed.
+To avoid this issue, try breaking apart documents with large amounts of text into multiple, smaller documents.

 ### Skill input was truncated
 Cognitive skills have limits to the length of text that can be analyzed at once.
 If the text input of these skills are over that limit, we will truncate the text to meet the limit, and then perform the enrichment on that truncated text.
 This means that the skill is executed, but not over all of your data.